Corhero/app-starter/README.md

 ##### 10. Minifying Sass
 * To get my stylesheet compressed I simply had to adjust my Sass command to `sass --watch styles.scss:styles.css --style compressed`

+##### 11. Minifying (uglifying) JavaScript - Part 1
+* First I'll add more JavaScript code.
+* Added some console statements and a simple for loop.
+* I know I can use the online Google Closure compiler to minify the JS.
+That's what I have used in the past.
+But I want to do this via the command line, like with the Sass watch command.
+* Did some Googling... looks to complicated to get it working via command line.
+I would have to download one or the other compiler and then manually run a command to minify the JS.
+* For now I'll just use https://www.npmjs.com/package/minifier.
+Not sure how good or bad this one is but it will be the easiest to get going.
+* Ok scrap that idea...
+I will need to install nodejs and npm before I can do that.

+##### 12. Installing nodejs and npm
+* So I went to https://nodejs.org/en/ and downloaded the v5.x.x version of node.
+I double clicked and installed.
+* Node comes with npm pre-installed.
+So now I can get that JS minification going.
+Yay :)

+##### 13. Minifying JavaScript - Part 2
+* Now that I have node and npm installed I can install 'minifier', `node i -g minifier`.
+* In 'src' I simply ran `minify app.js`.
+This created a new file 'app.min.js'.
+It looks minified, but I'm not sure if I trust this minification for bigger code bases.
+For now it's fine.
+* I had to amend my `index.html` to point to the new minified JS file.
+* Everything still works.
+Cool.